William Harrison Ainsworth: Early career

 Besides Crossley, another close friend to Ainsworth was John Aston, a clerk who worked in his father's legal firm.
 In 1823, Ainsworth and Crossley began to write many works together, including the first novel Sir John Chiverton that was based around Hulme Hall in Manchester.
 Ainsworth wrote to Thomas Campbell, editor of The New Monthly Magazine, about publishing the work: but Campbell lost the letter.
 At the request of Ainsworth, Crossley travelled to London to meet Campbell and discuss the matter before visiting in November.
 Although the novel was not yet published, in December 1823, Ainsworth was able to get G. and W. Whittaker to publish a collection of his stories as December Tales.
 During 1824, Ainsworth set about producing his own magazine, The Boeotian, which was first published on 20 March but ended after its sixth issue on 24 April.

 Ainsworth's father died on 20 June 1824 and Ainsworth became a senior in the law firm and began to focus on his legal studies.
 To this end he left for London at the end of 1824 to study under Jacob Phillips, a barrister at King's Bench Walk.
-Ainsworth lived at Devereux Court, a place that was favoured by Augustan writers.
+Ainsworth lived at Devereux Court, a place that had been favoured by Augustan writers.
 During his stay, he visited Lamb, but felt let down by the real Lamb.
 Ainsworth attended Lamb's circle, and met many individuals including Henry Crabb Robinson and Mary Shelley.
 During the summer of 1825, Ainsworth returned on a trip to Manchester in order to meet Crossley before travelling to the Isle of Man.
 He continued to write, and a collection of his poems called The Works of Cheviot Tichburn, with the types of John Leigh was published.
 He also had two works published in The Literary Souvenir, a magazine published by John Ebers.

 On 4 February 1826, Ainsworth came of age and on 8 February was made a solicitor of the Court of King's Bench.
 During this time, he befriended Ebers, who also owned the Opera House, Haymarket.
-Ainsworth would constantly visit shows at the house, and he fell in love with Ebers's daughter Fanny during his visits.
+Ainsworth would constantly visit shows at the house, and he fell in love with Ebers's daughter Anne Frances during his visits.
 The relationship with the Ebers family continued, and John published a pamphlet of Ainsworth's called Considerations on the best means of affording Immediate Relief to the Operative Classes in the Manufacturing Districts.
 The work, addressed to Robert Peel, discussed the economic situation in Manchester along with the rest of Britain.
 By June, Ainsworth left politics and focused on poetry with the publication of Letters from Cokney Lands.
 While these were printed he continued to work on his novel Sir John Chiverton and sought to have it published.